Every school provides guidance and counseling services to all students. Read 324P - School Guidance and Counseling Programs.

 - Counsel students individually or in small groups to meet identified needs

-- Deliver school counseling curriculum individually, small, and large group
+- Deliver school counseling curriculum individually, in small, and in large groups

 - Consult with parents, teachers, and school staff addressing student's needs, providing community resources

-- Know/Adhere to ethical, legal, and professional standards of the counseling profession
+- Know/Adhere to the ethical, legal, and professional standards of the counseling profession